How to Watch the NBA on Tuesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Timberwolves hope to pick up a road win at the Thunder on Tuesday at 8:00 PM ET.
+The Magic take to the home court of the Warriors on Tuesday at 10:00 PM ET.

 How to Watch